Quad9DNS/threat-intel-api/README.md

 If a client has multiple threat lists they will be given a separate token for each list.

-If a client has multiple threat lists they will be given a separate token for each list.

 # Starting a Session